 Kenefick Park is open to the public with no admission charged.
 Free parking is available at Lauritzen Gardens, and a sidewalk and stairway lead visitors from the parking lot to the park.
 Visitors can experience two attractions in one by paying admission to the garden and purchasing a tram tour ticket.
 The tram tours the garden's 100 acres - including a stop at Kenefick Park.
 Tram operation begins on the weekends in April and daily from May through October.

 Kenefick Park shares the same hours of operation as Lauritzen Gardens - open daily from 9 a.m. to 5 p.m. year-round except Thanksgiving, Christmas and New Year's Day.
-Kenefick Park and Lauritzen Gardens remain open until 8 p.m. on Tuesday evenings for "Twilight Tuesdays."
+From mid-May through mid-September, Kenefick Park and Lauritzen Gardens remain open until 8 p.m. on Monday and Tuesday evenings for Garden Twilight.
 Call (402) 346-4002 for more information.